itikhon0v/selo/README.md

 ### 2. Language-Agnostic Data Types

-Selo supports basic data types, making it intuitive for humans to write and easy for machines to parse.
+Selo supports basic data types, making it intuitive for humans to use and easy for machines to parse.

 - **`nil`**: Represents undefined or missing values.
 - **`boolean`**: `true` or `false`.